 After a good night’s sleep, you may want to take your kids on a fishing “expedition.”
 They’ll love fishing off the piers at one of the town marinas, or find a quieter scene and cast for rock bass off the causeway on Kangaroo Lake.

 With a full day ahead of you, you might also want to spend a morning on the water by renting a pontoon boat or paddleboards out of Ephraim or Sister Bay.
 Ephraim is a great place to get the family introduced to human-powered watercraft on a calm summer day.
 A pontoon rental, on the other hand, allows you to go on an adventure to Horseshoe Island or Little Sister Harbor and see the peninsula from a whole new angle.

 If the weather doesn’t cooperate, there are plenty of other kid-friendly options like bowling alleys, movie theaters, petting zoos, and museums.

 If you haven’t explored the southern part of the peninsula, Country Ovens offers a great excuse to dive in each July with their Cherry De-Lite Festival in Forestville.
-If family fun, food and entertainment are your thing, then Cherry De-Lite Festival is the place to be.
-If you are a foodie, this is one festival you won’t want to miss.
+Spend the rest of the day driving around the open roads of Southern Door, stopping at orchards and farms, markets, or Belgian chapels.

-Drive back north on along the shoreline, where you can watch the sun set slowly over the shore and through the trees on your way back to the inn, weaving through each little town.
+Drive back north along the shoreline, where you can watch the sun set slowly over the shore and through the trees on your way back to your lodging, weaving through each little town.
 Maybe even stop for custard, gelato, or ice cream on the way.

 Want to squeeze in one last memory on your way out of town?
 Take the kids to Cave Point County Park near Sturgeon Bay.
 This stunning geological wonder will wow them, and you, and offers a stunning backdrop for a family photo or two.